-- A.1.
-This code applies to farm milk tanks on the premises of producers when these are used, or are to be used, for the commercial measurement of milk. - A.2.
-This code does not apply to tanks mounted on highway vehicles. - A.3.
-See also Sec.
-1.10; General Code requirements.
+A.1. - This code applies to farm milk tanks on the premises of producers when these are used, or are to be used, for the commercial measurement of milk.

+A.2. - This code does not apply to tanks mounted on highway vehicles.

-- S.1.
-Components.
-A farm milk tank, whether stationary or portable, shall be considered suitable for commercial use only when it comprises: - (a) a vessel, whether or not it is equipped with means for cooling its contents; - (b) means for reading the level of liquid in the tank, such as a removable gauge rod or surface gauge; and - (c) a chart for converting level-of-liquid readings to volume.
+S.1.
+Components. - A farm milk tank, whether stationary or portable, shall be considered suitable for commercial use only when it comprises:

+(a) a vessel, whether or not it is equipped with means for cooling its contents;

+(b) means for reading the level of liquid in the tank, such as a removable gauge rod or surface gauge; and

+(c) a chart for converting level-of-liquid readings to volume.